 We'll call these brush styles the "short fur brushes".

-2. Saving and Using Simple Custom Brushes
+2. How to Save and Use Simple Custom Brushes

 Using one of the Selection Tools, select around one of the custom brush shapes that we created earlier in this tutorial.
 Go to Edit > Define Brush Preset and give your new brush a unique name (or don't if you're experimenting with brush shapes and styles).
 You'll find your newly saved brush in the Brush Preset panel or in the Options bar when you have the Brush Tool selected.

 Try out each of your brushes with the Brush Tool.
 Play with variations in Flow, Opacity, and the settings within the Brush panel.
-Try sweeping each brush across your document as well as using stippling techniques in order to see how each brush works for painting and adding texture to an area.
+Try sweeping each brush across your document, as well as using stippling techniques in order to see how each brush works for painting and adding texture to an area.

-3. Rendering a Fox Tail: Building Values
+3. How to Render a Fox Tail: Building Values

 Create a New Document and a New Layer within that document.
 Starting with the default Hard Round brush, we're going to build up the values of our fox tail or swatch of fur.
 Consider the rest of this tutorial an exercise in becoming acquainted with your newly made custom brushes.

 - Build up values of light grays.
 Note the white at the end of the tail.

 - Concentrate darker grays at the top of the tail.